Linda Singh: From High-School Dropout to Major General

 Appointed the 29th General of the state of Maryland, Major General Linda Singh is the first woman with the title, the first African American to hold that job and her life story is one that is downright inspirational.
 Her life story is about overcoming adversity in the harshest circumstances.
 It’s the story of a woman who commands respect far beyond the stars featured on her uniform.
 She’s the real deal!

 In today’s blog post, learn how Singh went from high school dropout to Major General.
-This model of female leadership shows us that problems don’t define who we are, and that we can all find our path to greatness.
+This model of female leadership shows us that problems don’t define who we are.
+We can all find our path to greatness.

 Singh’s Inspirational Story